Rethinking Transfer Learning for Medical Image Classification: Efficient transfer learning for MIC

-To quickly confirm the efficiency of TTL, we apply TTL and competing TL methods on an X-ray-based COVID-19 classification task on the BIMCV dataset~\cite{vaya2020bimcv}; more details about the setup can be found in \cref{subsec:bimcv}.
-We pick the COVID example, as the salient radiological patterns in COVID X-rays such as multifocal and bilateral ground glass opacities and consolidations are low- to mid-level visual features~\cite{shi2020radiological} and hence we can easily see the benefit of differential TL methods including our TTL.
-We measure the classification performance by both AUROC (area under the receiver-operating-characteristic curve) and AUPRC (area under the precision-recall curve), and measure the inference complexity by Params (number of parameters in the model, M---millions), MACs (multiply-add operation counts~\cite{ptflops}\footnote{\url{https://github.com/sovrasov/flops-counter.pytorch}}, G---billion), CPU/GPU (wallclock run time on CPU and GPU by milliseconds\footnote{The speed on CPU is measured with the CPU-only version of PyTorch---the GPU version performs suboptimally when running on CPUs only; similarly for all the subsequent speed comparisons.}; details of our computing environment can be found in \cref{sec:exp_setup}.).
+To quickly confirm the efficiency of TTL, we apply TTL and competing TL methods on an X-ray-based COVID-19 classification task on the BIMCV dataset~\citep{vaya2020bimcv}; more details about the setup can be found in \cref{subsec:bimcv}.
+We pick the COVID example, as the salient radiological patterns in COVID X-rays such as multifocal and bilateral ground glass opacities and consolidations are low- to mid-level visual features~\citep{shi2020radiological} and hence we can easily see the benefit of differential TL methods including our TTL.
+We measure the classification performance by both AUROC (area under the receiver-operating-characteristic curve) and AUPRC (area under the precision-recall curve), and measure the inference complexity by P (number of parameters in the model, M---millions), MACs (multiply-add operation counts~\citep{ptflops}\footnote{\url{https://github.com/sovrasov/flops-counter.pytorch}}, G---billion), T (wallclock run time in milliseconds; details of our computing environment can be found supplementary material).

-\cref{tab:bimcv_comparision_method} summarizes the results, and we observe that: (1) differential TL methods (TF, LWFT, and TTL) perform better or at least on par with FTL, and the layer-wise search in the second stage further boosts their performance.
+\cref{tab:bimcv} summarizes the results, and we observe that: (1) differential TL methods (TF, LWFT, and TTL) perform better or at least on par with FTL, and the layer-wise search in the second stage further boosts their performance.
 Also, TTL is the best-performing TL method with the two-stage hierarchical search; (2) TF and TTL that slim down the model lead to reduced model complexity and hence considerably less run time.
 TTL is a clear winner in terms of both performance and inference complexity.
+(3) TTL tends to focus on the foreground lesion area instead of the background told by the Grad-CAM visualization.